-The mineral resources are derived from a Datamine constructed block model (block size = 7.5 m by 7.5 m) of three mineral domains (SMSU, MSU and 138 Zone) and are reported above a NiEq cut-off of 0.90%.
-All Domains were "unfolded" and had top cuts applied to restrict outlier values (Pt, Pd and Au).
-The three domains (see Figure 14-1) utilized either Ordinary Kriged (OK) or Inverse Distance (ID) methodology to interpolate grades (Ni, Cu, Co,

-Pt, Pd and Au) from 1.5 m composited drill holes.
+The mineral resources are derived from a Datamine constructed block model (block sizes = 7.5 m by 7.5 m by 7.5 m for the SMSU and the 138 Zone; 3 m x 3 m x 1.5 m for the MSU) of three mineral domains and are reported above a NiEq cut-off of 0.83%.
+All domains were "unfolded" and had top cuts applied to restrict outlier values (Pt, Pd and Au).
+The three domains (Figure 14-1) utilized either OK or ID^3 methodology to interpolate grades (Ni, Cu, Co, Pt, Pd and Au) from 1.5 m composited drill holes.
 Density values were based on specific gravity measurements taken from whole core and where absent, regression formulas.
 The resources reported are based on a "blocks above cut-off" basis and were then examined visually by Golder and found to have good continuity.